Gauged Quintessence: Introduction

 \section{Introduction}

-Dark energy is very elusive because it started to dominate the energy density of the universe only recently ($z\lesssim1$).
-The dark energy in the $\Lambda$-CDM model, while simple and quite successful, is treated as a non-dynamical cosmological constant ($\Lambda$) of the general relativity, which is only determined by fitting the model with data.
+Dark energy is very elusive because it started to dominate the universe's energy density only recently ($z\lesssim1$).
+While simple and quite successful, the dark energy in the $\Lambda$-CDM model is treated as a non-dynamical cosmological constant ($\Lambda$) of the general relativity, which is only determined by fitting the model with data.
 (The CDM stands for cold dark matter.)
 Taking the cosmological constant for the dark energy is not satisfying for many reasons including the lack of reason why we have a similar density of dark matter and dark energy in the present universe (cosmological coincidence problem).
 The distance conjecture on the swampland also disapproves the stable de Sitter vacuum \cite{Ooguri:2018wrx,Garg:2018reu}, and favors a dynamically varying vacuum over a constant one.

-Quintessence is a popular model suggested by Ratra and Peebles that identifies the dark energy as a scalar field (quintessence), which slowly rolls down a potential \cite{PhysRevD.37.3406}.
+Quintessence is a popular model suggested by Ratra and Peebles that identifies the dark energy as a scalar field, which slowly rolls down a potential \cite{PhysRevD.37.3406}.
 The dynamical feature of the quintessence models allows them to address the cosmological coincidence problem \cite{Zlatev:1998tr}.
 (See Refs.~\cite{Martin:2008qp,Tsujikawa:2013fta} for some reviews on the quintessence.)